IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/watsonx_troubleshooting_guide.md

 ## IBM ID watsonx SaaS environments

+### Why am I not receiving a cloud account invite?
+1. If you are already part of the account where the reservation is provisioned you will not receive an invite.
+You can start using your reservation upon provision.

+2. If you don't have the account and haven't received an invite, please [open a support case](https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) so that our team can quickly resend the invite for you or the user whom you shared with.

 ### Steps to create a Project on a watsonx.ai instance on SaaS

 1. On the IBM watsonx home, at the top left of the screen, select the menu button.